Al3xDu/FightClubManager/README.md

 - manage fighters, hire and fire, look at stats, etc
 - play the fight with our fighters.
 - fight season, tournament,fighters roll-up

+This mini-project has been worked on for four days in my spare time, while consolidating my knowledge of OOP basics in python3.